nikku/hplayer/README.md

 ### Download and Configure VLC

-Download and install a copy of [VLC media player](https://www.videolan.org/vlc/).
+Download and install a copy of [mpv](http://mpv.io/).

-Configure the location of the player through the `VLC_HOME` environment variable.
+Configure the location of the player through the `MPV_HOME` environment variable.

 ## Usage